Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Results

 In the above investigations, we have employed a simple ecosystem model in which species interactions are assigned completely at random.
 In the past fifty years of research into random matrix ecosystem models, far more sophisticated and realistic models have been developed.
 Let us now illustrate how our methods may be applied to more detailed models using the example of ecosystems with explicit trophic structure.
+Here we focus on a bipartite predator-prey network as an example.

 Consider a large model ecosystem composed of $N_x$ predator species and $N_y$ prey species, writing $x_i$ and $y_j$ for the density of predator species $i$ and prey species $j$, respectively.
 With no prey-prey or predator-predator interactions, the interaction structure is bipartite.
 Each predator species has an extrinsic death rate $d$ and depends upon the consumption of prey for reproduction.
 This consumption may come from a selection of $c_x$ different prey species for each predator, with $R_{ij} > 0$ giving the predation rate of predator $i$ on prey $j$.
 Conversely, each prey has birth rate $b$, but is hunted by $c_y$ predators, where $N_xc_x=N_yc_y$.
 The SDEs for the predator and prey densities are given by